Chart Color Schemes

 Health performance in Towong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Towong faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 48%, covering around 3,006 people, compared to the national average of 55.3%.
+Private health cover stands at approximately 48%, covering around 3,004 people, which is lower than the national average of 55.3%.

 Frequently Asked Questions - Health